Rampastring/TIES448/README.md

 2. enter the path for source file (at this point, the file is not .hs but a regular .txt file)
  * example-code.txt is an example program
  * you may choose to compile to WebAssembly, if you do, a name for the destination file will be asked
+ * there is no functionality for testing the generated WebAssembly code, you'll have to test it manually or on your favourite WebAssembly code testing site
  * see syntax examples in Description

 Tests